-In 2006, the Board undertook a review of the then-existing affirmative action remedial plan adopted by the Board in 1991.
-Following this review, the Board determined that implementation of various race-neutral and genderneutral measures would help the construction procurement program to overcome barriers and assist in the growth and development of financially stable M/WBE's.
-These measures included the following: improving the timing of payments; unbundling or down-sizing contracts to facilitate participation by smaller businesses; and providing longer bid lead times.
-It was also determined that increased attainment of M/WBE participation would result from the following: setting contract specific goals on projects; accepting governmental M/WBE certifications from certifying agencies; and the Office of Business Diversity to serve as voting members on the evaluation teams for all required Board construction bid solicitations.
-Following this review, the Board adopted a Remedial Program for Minority and Women-Owned Business Enterprises Participation in Construction Projects (the "Program") with a term commencing August 1, 2006 and ending December 31, 2011 (Board Report 06-0726-PO9).
-The Program was later amended by the Board on May 23, 2007 (Board Report 07-0523-PO1) to authorize retainage amounts to ensure contractor performance and compliance with contract requirements.
-Following a 2011 independent evaluation of availability and utilization of minority and women-owned construction vendors for the Chicago Public Schools, the Board determined that the steps it had taken since 1991 to ameliorate the effects of racial and gender discrimination in the construction marketplace had not sufficient.
-Accordingly, the Board extended the Program with a term commencing January 1, 2012 and ending December 31, 2016 (Board Report 11-1214-PO1).

-Additional research and data collection to prepare for the disparity report required an extension of the policy set forth to expire December 31, 2021.
-The policy was extended through June 30, 2023, to be renewed on July 1, 2023, and expire December 31, 2028.
+In 2007, the Board undertook a review of the then-existing affirmative action remedial plan adopted in 1991.
+Following this review, the Board determined that implementation of various race-neutral and gender-neutral measures would help the District's goods and services program to overcome barriers and assist in the growth and development of financially stable M/WBE's.
+In order to implement these measures, the Board adopted the current Remedial Program for Minority and Women-Owned Business Enterprises Participation in Goods and Services (the "Program") with a term commencing March 1, 2007 and ending December 31, 2012 (Board Report 07-0228-PO1).
+This was later extended through June 30, 2013 (Board Report 12-1219-RS2).
+Following a 2013 independent evaluation of availability and utilization of minority and women-owned goods and services vendors for the Chicago Public Schools, the Board determined that the steps it had taken since 1991 to ameliorate the effects of racial and gender discrimination in the goods and services marketplace through a variety of race-and gender-neutral measures had not been sufficient.
+Accordingly, the Board extended the Program with a term commencing July 1, 2013 and ending December 31, 2016 (Board Report 13-0626-PO1).
+Additional research and data collection to prepare for the disparity report required an extension of the policy set forth to expire December 31, 2028.